ryansheehy0/E_Commerce_API/README.md

 An api used to manage categories of products, different products, and different attributes of those products for an e-commerce store.

 ## Todo
-- Connect to sequelize with .env with db name, MySQL username, and MySQL password
 - Make schema and seed commands with sequelize
-- When the server is started sequelize is synced to the MySQL database
 - Get routes return formatted JSON and checked with Insomnia
   - categories
     - all categories